skilesare/art_and_democratic_hypercatallaxy/content/the_pattern_language/epi_economic_piston.md

 If there is more money than output, prices will rise.
 This leads to hyperinflation.

-If there is more output than money then unemployeement will rise leading to a spiral of unemployment.
+If there is more output than money then unemployment will rise leading to a spiral of unemployment.

 An economic system is subject to many outside forces that may rapidly swing the demands of a the system one way or another. (ie. War, Technology breakthrough)